Ribston Hall High School

 Ribston Hall High School is a selective grammar school with academy status in Gloucester, England, for girls between the ages of 11 and 18.
 It was founded in 1921.

 Admissions

 It also has a sixth form for both girls and boys.
 It is situated south of Gloucester city centre on Stroud Road (B4072), between Linden and Tredworth, a few hundred metres west of the Cross Country Route.

 History

 It was known as High School for Girls, Ribston Hall.
 It became a grant maintained school in April 1990.

 In 1886 Ribston Hall was known as The Ladies' College.

 Houses

-Students are divided into four houses:
+Students are divided into five houses: